SECRET MONEY: How Trump Made Millions Selling Condos To Unknown Buyers

 The surge was driven by the opening of 11 Trump condo buildings between 2008 and 2010 as Trump shifted his real-estate business from developing high-rises to licensing them.
 Nine were Trump-licensed, and they drew hundreds of shell companies that paid an average of $1.2 million in cash for a condo.
 In six of the licensed buildings, cash-paying shell companies bought at least a third of the condos, records show.

-It’s not clear how much Trump received from the sale of Trump-licensed condos, but when Trump announced his candidacy in 2015, he said his “‘real estate licensing deals” and other brands were worth $3.3 billion.
+It’s not clear how much Trump received from the sale of Trump-licensed condos, but when Trump announced his candidacy in 2015, he said his “real estate licensing deals” and other brands were worth $3.3 billion.

 At the Trump SoHo Hotel Condominium New York in Manhattan, 77% of the sales were to shell companies that paid cash.
 One of the project’s Russia-born developers was convicted of money laundering in the 1990s.
 A pending lawsuit calls Trump SoHo a “monument to spectacularly corrupt money-laundering and tax evasion,” though it says in a footnote that “there is no evidence that Trump took any part in, or knew of, their racketeering.”